MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

-[This article](https://docs.microsoft.com/power-bi/transform-model/service-dataflows-connect-azure-data-lake-storage-gen2) explains how to connect the external Azure Data Lake storage account to dataflows in your environment.
+To see how to connect the external Azure Data Lake storage account to dataflows in your environment, see [Connect Azure Data Lake Storage Gen2 for dataflow storage](https://docs.microsoft.com/power-bi/transform-model/service-dataflows-connect-azure-data-lake-storage-gen2).